pwintz/pwintz.github.io/_uc_uaw_ase_2022-2025_contract/bx_appendix-c_mef-form_2022-2025.md

 - High-quality, low-cost healthcare, guaranteed paid family leave
 - And many more rights and protections

-These rights and protections <span class="tooltip">ar<span class="tooltip-text">{% assign tooltip_term = site.data.union_glossary | where: "Term", "Academic Researcher" %}{{ tooltip_term[0]["Meaning"] }}</span></span>e only possible because a majority of Academic Workers are dues-paying members of the Union.
+These rights and protections are only possible because a majority of Academic Workers are dues-paying members of the Union.
 Membership builds our collective power to improve and enforce our rights and gives you the right to participate in the Union.

 $\square$
 Count me in the majority!
 I accept membership in the UAW and its designated Local that represents me with respect to my working conditions at UC.
 I agree to pay a one-time $\$ 10$ initiation fee and monthly dues, currently I.44\% of my gross pay.
 I authorize UC to deduct the initiation fee and monthly membership dues from my pay and remit them to the Union.
 Unless revoked, this authorization is to remain in effect for all periods of time in which I am a UAW member and receiving a paycheck for work performed in a UAW-represented unit.